irdest/irdest/docs/website/content/learn.md

     * [User Manual](https://docs.irde.st/user/)
 Devs: |
-    This [technical overview][overview] of irdest explains some of the core concepts behind the router and network layout.

-    [overview]: /learn/overview

     If you want to contribute to the irdest ecosystem, the following resources contain information on where to start.
 The Rust docs outline the main library APIs and how to use various components